misoA/pythonJobScrapper/README.md

 # pythonJobScrapper
-Make webScrapper which shows jobs
+Make webScrapper which shows jobs.

-You can search by specific word
+You can search by specific word.
 It makes csv file with jobs from stackoverflow and indeed